 9. Stay Active

 Get out of your lethargy; that’s what’s caused all the trouble in the first place!
 Keep yourself motivated by staying active all day long.
+Here are some ways to keep yourself active:

 - Don’t crash into the recliner as soon as you go home.
 Walk around a little and finish up the chores for the day.
 Rest once and for at night.